 Although technology is essential, it’s also imperative to show trust in employees to get the job done, according to a Lead Counsel and Managing Director from a Fortune 500 company.
 As long as expectations are quite clear, people have a strong sense of responsibility.
 And they are self-motivated to do the best work possible, regardless of location.

 Jerry Levine, General Counsel for IPSoft, backs this up.
 He has been impressed by the level of ownership that his legal team has demonstrated in recent months.

-For another General Counsel from a transportation company, digital transformation is about changing behaviour and culture, as mentioned above. he spoke in detail about the need to upskill legal teams, and change individual behaviour and company culture.
-All of this helps to make technology work in the best way and ensure the success of digital transformation.
+For another General Counsel from a transportation company, digital transformation is about changing behavior and culture, as mentioned above. he spoke in detail about the need to upskill legal teams, and change individual behavior and company culture.
+All of this helps to make technology work in the best way and ensure the success of the digital transformation.

 Finally, the audience was asked which areas of digital transformation are a key priority for the business over the next six months.
 Topping the list – with 44 percent of the vote – was process transformation by incorporating data, APIs, data analytics, and machine learning.

 Ultimately, automation is a game-changer for many companies.
 That is especially true at this time when the bottom-line profit is vital for long-term survival.